DylanParenzee/learn_journ/README.md

 Today I unfortunatly failed my no zero day chanllenge, it was my daughters first birthday party.
 Although I thought about studying, I was just unable to find the time to have a meaningful study session.
 This has been my first zero day.
 I have put this up as a reminder, sometimes its just not possible to make everything fit and thats just the balance of life.
 Looking forward to continuing tommorow.

+<b>Monday 24.01.22 </b>

+Going over the Previous react sessions this week, starting from the top and working my way back down, hoping to get a more thorough base understanding.